-Have you ever looked at your newsfeed on Facebook and notice the “comment” button is no longer there?
+Have you ever looked at your newsfeed on Facebook and notice the “comment” button no longer there?
 That is the sure sign of “we have blocked you from commenting on our page because we don’t want you to sabotage our propaganda.”

 I am officially blocked from the HSUS (Humane Society of the United States), the Food Babe and Moms Across America.
 Don’t be fooled about Moms Across America.
 It is an anti-GMO website.
-On each of these blocked sites, I have been respectful in my comments.
+On each of these blocked sites, I have been respectful in my comments and/or questions.
 I have not bombarded their facebook page with posts or links, but I do occasionally disagree with the misinformation they post and I will refute their statements.
 And the result?

-But I think that is the point, they do not want a conversation.
+That is the point, they do not want a conversation.

 Let’s examine biotechnology, or more specifically GMOs.
 How can I say biotech crops are safe?
-I am not a scientist nor do I have a science background except for the BIO100 class I took in college.
+I am not a scientist nor do I have a science background except for the BIO-100 class I took in college.
 Just because I don’t have a science degree doesn’t mean I can’t use my critical thinking skills and make a determination if a study is credible or not.

 Critical Thinking Skills Questions